gulhaneashish/gulhaneashish/README.md

 ### 🔹 **NewsMonkey – Real-Time News App**
 ✔ Built using React.js
-✔ Integrated NewsAPI for live and dynamic news updates ✔ Displays breaking news across categories like Sports, Technology, Business, Entertainment & more ✔ Clean, responsive UI with smooth navigation
+✔ Integrated NewsAPI for live and dynamic news updates ✔ Displays breaking news across multiple categories like Sports, Technology, Business, Entertainment, Health, Science, and more
-✔ Implements loading indicators, category-based filtering, and infinite scroll ✔ Designed for fast, reliable, and seamless news reading experience
+✔ Features a clean and fully responsive UI with smooth component-based navigation ✔ Implements loading indicators, category-based filtering, and infinite scroll for a seamless experience ✔ Designed for fast, reliable, and distraction-free news reading

 ---